 Child abuse brings up all kinds of emotion: anger, fear, sadness, desperation.
 As an adult, your reaction will have a big effect on how a child deals with the trauma of abuse, so first and foremost, don’t panic.
 Child abuse is scary, but you are not alone and there is help.

 Step-by-Step Instructions: Reporting Child Abuse

+- Listen, but do not interrogate.
 Let the children tell in their own time and in their own way.

 Florida Abuse Hotline

 In Florida, any person who knows, or has reason to suspect, that a child is being abused, abandoned, or neglected is a mandatory reporter.
 Suspected reports can be made 24/7 by phone or online:

 Kristi House is the only local agency that collocates and coordinates with other agencies involved in the emotional, physical, and legal needs of child abuse victims.
 Our ability to connect victims to family advocates, therapists, prosecutors, forensic interviewers, medical professionals, and Guardians ad Litem is unduplicated in our community.

 We work together as a team for the benefit of children who are victims of abuse and trauma.
 Our multidisciplinary team meets each week to review all new and pending cases.
 This process ensures that each child is being protected, receiving the services they need and that perpetrators are being held accountable.